 You are welcome to bring guests to this scan, but as this is a very early stage scan we recommend you do not bring children.
 Check your clinic's guest policy to find out how many guests are allowed.

 Please ensure you have taken a positive pregnancy test before booking this scan.

 Preparing for your scan

-drink one litre of clear fluid about one hour before your First Early Scan
+drink one litre of clear fluid about one hour before your Early Viability Scan

 don’t urinate before your appointment.
 This is to give us the best view of baby – we need a full bladder

 we’ll need access to your abdomen, so please wear a two-piece outfit (like a top and trousers, or a top and a skirt)

 if we are unable to see clearly enough over your abdomen, we may offer to do an internal (transvaginal) scan.
 Don’t worry - our experts will explain this fully at the time if it is needed

 Frequently Asked Questions

 We understand that dates can sometimes be confusing and not always easy to work out, but we can only offer our Early Viability Scan appointments from 6 weeks.
 This is because at 6 weeks we should be able to see your baby’s heartbeat (typically with an internal ultrasound scan).
 If you are less than 6 weeks pregnant, it is unlikely we will see a heartbeat.
 This will not only cause confusion and upset for you, but it could mean that we need to make a referral into the NHS.
 We recommend that you consider this when booking your Early Viability appointment.